mebmrauf/CSE320-Data-Communications/README.md

 # CSE320: Data Communications
 <p>Introduction to purpose and methods of communication.
 Necessity for modulation and techniques.
 Technical aspects of data communications.
 Effects of noise and control.
 Basic concepts such as fundamental limits, encoding, modulation, multiplexing, error detection and control.
 Topics include: Data Transmission Protocols, different layers in data communication systems, LANs, WANs linked with telephony.</p>

+# Course Objectives

+a.
+Introduce Students with fundamental concepts of data communication

+b.
+Explain the principles of networking by using the protocol layering of the Internet

+c.
+Teach necessity for modulation, analog to digital conversion methods and different multiplexing techniques

+d.
+Explain effects of noise, error detection and control etc.

 <h1>Online Class Recordings(TAP)</h1>

 <h2>Before Mid</h2>